|

 CID-Gallup and showed that Catholics were 67.8% of the population, Protestants 16.8%,

 other religions 2.3% and no religion/no response 13%.
-Both studies have a margin of error

 These two studies revealed that no significant changes had taken place in religious